JDFS Alberts

 Jura Docenko Futbola Skola Alberts, commonly referred to as JDFS Alberts, is a Latvian football club based in Riga, that plays in Latvian First League (1. līga), the second-highest division of Latvian football.

-The club was founded as a football school in 2008 on the basis of FK Alberts youth system.
+The club was founded as a football school in 2008 modeled after the FK Alberts youth pyramid.
 It was named after a football coach Juris Docenko who died in January 2008.

 Before the 2015 season the club received a license to participate in the First League.

+In season 2024, JDFS Alberts qualified for the play-offs for the right to play in the Latvian Higher League.
+In those, the team competed with the 9th place of the 2024 Latvian Higher League, FK Grobiņa, but lost on aggregate in two games.